 The Evolution, Function, and Meaning of Marmot Alarm Communication Daniel T. Blumstein

 The Evolution of Geographic Variation in Bird Songs Jeffrey Podos and Paige S. Warren

 Advances in the Study of Behavior was initiated over 40 years ago to serve the increasing number of scientists engaged in the study of animal behavior.
 That number is still expanding.
 This volume makes another important "contribution to the development of the field" by presenting theoretical ideas and research to those studying animal behavior and to their colleagues in neighboring fields.

 Graduate students and researchers who study animal behavior (ecologists, evolutionary biologists, geneticists, endocrinologists, pharmacologists, neurobiologists, developmental psychobiologists, ethologists, comparative psychologists).

-Published: November 2007
+- 2nd November 2007

 - Academic Press